-Do we have to obtain an immigration entry visa (MVV) for the employee who needs a residence permit
+Do we have to obtain an entry visa ('MW') for the employee who needs a residence permit

-In most cases, those who wish to obtain a residence permit must apply for an immigration entry visa (MVV).
+In most cases, those who wish to obtain a residence permit must first apply for an entry visa ('MVV').
 If an MVV is required and the employee has not obtained one, his residence permit will not be issued.
-There are exceptions: e.g. nationals of one of the EU Member States, the EEA or Switzerland, the United States, Canada, Australia, New Zealand, Japan, South Korea, Monaco and Vatican City do not need to apply for an MVV.
+There are exceptions: e.g. nationals of one of the EU Member States, the EEA or Switzerland, the US, Canada, Australia, New Zealand, Japan, South Korea, Monaco and Vatican City do not need to apply for an MVV.